Sainadh086/GO-programming/starters/README.md

 It supports OOPs, which is a programming paradigm that enables us to model complex systems as objects.

 Here we don't have Classes, but we have Objects which can be created using Structures.
+GO also doesn't support while loops, but it has for loops and for can be used as while.